flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-2/index.md

       [Watch
       Now](https://www.youtube.com/embed/ycPr5-27vSI?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-3-edaebe13-bcb1-4a5d-80e8-3461a20661c1
   - order: 3
     body: >-
-      > ‘It is important that we can make a toy that doesn’t jeopardize (children’s future).”
+      > "It is important that we can make a toy that doesn’t jeopardize (children’s future).”

       Tim Brooks, Lego's VP for environmental responsibility, as the toymaker